 We were also proud to see so many people use the finish line finale to raise money for charity, with over £20,000 being raised for good causes.

 Our social channels

 We’ve put together some Spotify playlists and podcasts to help you through your daily 26 minutes.
-We have included a ‘Two Fingers to Coronavirus’ but there are plenty of others from big-beats to chilled-out yoga playlists for you to choose from.
+There’s plenty of choice from big-beats to chilled-out yoga.

 Just click on any of the playlists and they’ll play directly from your Spotify account.
 If you don’t have a Spotify account, then you will need to set one up.
 We have no relationship with Spotify and won’t make any money if you do take out a subscription with them.
 Spotify just happens to be the most popular platform for music sharing.